 Sometimes oral glucose tolerance testing

-(For recommendations about diagnosis, see also the American Diabetes Association's standards in medical care in diabetes and the International Society for Pediatric and Adolescent Diabetes' (ISPAD) guidelines for type 2 diabetes in children and adolescents.)
+(For recommendations about diagnosis, see also the American Diabetes Association's 2022 standards of medical care in diabetes for children and adolescents and the International Society for Pediatric and Adolescent Diabetes' (ISPAD) 2018 guidelines for diabetes in children and adolescents.)

 Diagnosis of diabetes in children